Graduate Student Resources

 What undergraduate degree do I need in order to apply?

 No specific bachelor’s degree is required to apply to our graduate programs.
-Graduate degrees at GSC are designed for individuals who want to make a career change, current professionals who want to further develop in their profession, and individuals from a variety of disciplines who want to expand their job opportunities.
+Graduate degrees are designed for individuals who want to make a career change, current professionals who want to further develop in their profession, and individuals from a variety of disciplines who want to expand their job opportunities.

 Are the GMAT or GRE required?